swadey/LispSyntax.jl/README.md

 - *Method definition* - Also not currently implemented.
 If implemented it will probably not be a full implementation of Clojure's sophisticated dispatch system.
-- *Macros differences* - Macros defined in `Lisp.jl` look like standard Lisp macros but because expressions are special objects in julia, S-expressions returned from macros require a special translation step to generate julia expression trees.
-The result is that `Lisp.jl` macros are directly translated into Julia macros and must be called via special syntax (e.g. `(@macro expr)`).
+- *Macros differences* - Macros defined in `LispSyntax.jl` look like standard Lisp macros but because expressions are special objects in julia, S-expressions returned from macros require a special translation step to generate julia expression trees.
+The result is that `LispSyntax.jl` macros are directly translated into Julia macros and must be called via special syntax (e.g. `(@macro expr)`).
 - *Julia's string macro dispatch not supported (yet)* - for macros like `@r_str` which in Julia can be called via `r""`, it is